vialamo/nbody/readme.md

 # N-Body Simulation Experiments

-This repository documents my experiments in cosmological N-body simulations.
+This repository documents my experiments in cosmological N-body/hydrodynamics simulations.
 It contains two "toy model" simulation programs, one in Python and one in C++, along with a book that explains the underlying physics and algorithms.

 ## Key Features Implemented